borntofrappe/game-development/01 Flappy Bird/Flappy Bird 0/README.md

 ## Images

-Instead of rendering shapes with `love.graphics.circle`, or `love.graphics.rectangle`, include raster images in two steps.
+Instead of rendering shapes with `love.graphics.circle`, or `love.graphics.rectangle`, include raster images in two steps:

 - load images with `love.graphics.newImage()`